 Applications for child labor permits, which allow students to work prior to the age of 16, may be obtained in the Main Office.
+An appointment with Administration is required to complete this process.
 Students under sixteen (16) years of age must have satisfactory grade average in order to be eligible.
 Any student requesting a work permit must have a job in place since the employer must fill out a section of the application form.